This article has been updated with a version of this article originally appeared on Boogie the Pug.

 The pet industry is a multi-billion dollar one.
-According to the American Pet Products Association, $95.7 billion was spent on pets in the United States last year, and an estimated $99 billion is expected to be spent in 2020.
-That’s a huge, multi-billion dollar pie, and it’s time to carve out a big fat slice for black-owned businesses and POC.
+According to the American Pet Products Association, it is projected that pet parents spent $99 billion on their furries last year.
+That’s a huge, multi-billion dollar pie, and it’s time to carve out a big fat slice for Black-owned businesses and POC.

-It’s important to spread the wealth, put your money where your mouth is and support black-owned businesses.
+It’s important to spread the wealth, put your money where your mouth is, and support Black-owned businesses year-round.

 - Follow them on social media.

 - Interact with their social media accounts by commenting, liking, reposting, or sharing.

 - Shout them out, either on your own social media pages or blog, or by telling your friends and family.

 If you are a dog parent, buy their products, tell your friends about them, and follow them on social.
 If you are a business, carry these products in your shop, or recommend their services to your clients.
 We can all do something.

 Here are just a few Black-owned dog businesses you can support right now.